destroyedlolo/Domestik/DataCycleTime/ReadMe.md

 ![Header](Images/Illustration.png)

 This use case demonstrates how to efficiently manage the entire data lifecycle with minimal effort using [Majordom](../../../Majordome/).
-It covers the ingestion of measurements from a 1‑Wire multi‑sensor probe, their storage in a database, progressive transformation based on data maturity, and the eventual cleanup of outdated data.
+It covers the ingestion of measurements from a **1‑Wire multi‑sensor probe**, their storage in a database, progressive transformation based on data maturity, and the eventual cleanup of outdated data.

 # A little talk about data maturity : From Raw Sensors to Golden Insights